pnpm/pnpm.io/docs/faq.md

 };
 ```

-After creating a `pnpmfile.js`, delete `pnpm-lock.yaml` only - there is no need
+After creating a `.pnpmfile.cjs`, delete `pnpm-lock.yaml` only - there is no need
 to delete `node_modules`, as pnpm hooks only effect module resolution.
 Then,
 rebuild the dependencies & it should be working.